 - photodiode array (PDA)

 - electrochemical, and

 - evaporative light scattering (ELSD).

 As for HPLC system prices, simple setups with a basic detector, injector, and pump are relatively affordable.
 This is especially the case if you opt for HPLC over UHPLC.
 However, if you increase the number of detection modules, add an autosampler, and upgrade to a high-pressure pump, the cost rises dramatically.
-By enrolling in our rental program instead of choosing to buy outright, your company can save a significant amount of time and money on a liquid chromatography machine.

 This off-balance sheet financing structure provides three options at the end of the term.
 The lessee has the option to return the equipment to the lessor, renew at a discounted rate, or purchase the instrument for the fair market value.
 Monthly payments are also 100% tax deductible which yields additional cash savings.

 If you recently purchased equipment, Excedr can offer you cash for your instrument and convert your purchase into a long-term rental.
 This is called a sale leaseback.
 If you’ve paid for equipment within the last ninety days, we can help you recoup your investment and allow you to make low monthly payments.
 This also frees up cash in your budget rather than tying it down to the instrument.

 Liquid Chromatography System Manufacturers & Models on the Market

 1220 Infinity II, 1260 Infinity II, 1260 Infinity II Prime, 1290 Infinity II

 NGC 10, NGC 100, BioLogic LP System, Profinia Affinity, NGC Discover